 D3400 can record Full HD video with the following resolution: 1920×1080 (60p/50p/30p/25p/24p), 1280×720 (60p/50p) and 640×424 (30p/25p).

-While for the sound, Nikon has a new AF-P DX NIKKOR 18-55mm f/3.5-5.6G VR lens that uses a stepping motor.
+For the sound, Nikon has a new AF-P DX NIKKOR 18-55mm f/3.5-5.6G VR lens that uses a stepping motor.
 This motor works to have a smoother and quieter autofocusing.
 Also, to ensure that only the sound from the internal mic is being recorded.

 - Photo Sharing using SnapBridge